jkneifl/academic-page/content/post/crom/index.md

 ---
-title: CROM: Continoues Reduced Order Modeling
+title: CROM Continoues Reduced Order Modeling
 subtitle: of PDEs Using Implicit Neural Representations

 # Summary for listings and search engines